-The Internal Revenue Service (IRS) issued 2020 federal mileage reimbursement rates that should be used to calculate costs for operating vehicles for business, charitable, medical or moving purposes.
-In summary, the business mileage rate decreased one half of a cent for business travel and three cents for medical and certain moving expenses from 2019.
+The 2022 federal mileage reimbursement rates have arrived.
+These are issued by the Internal Revenue Service (IRS) to calculate costs for operating vehicles for business, charitable, medical or moving purposes.
+In summary, the business mileage rate increased two and a half cents for business travel and two cents for medical and certain moving expenses from 2021.

 2022 IRS Mileage Reimbursement Rates